wp-plugins/hide-inactive-sites/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Minor bug showing error in text box when there was no value.

 = 1.0.1 =
 * Added new option for excluding additional sites (main site will always be excluded)
 * Added new option for supplying a minimum number of posts for a site to be safe.